 Sidestep Thailand and Cambodia, and head to Vietnam for a real treat.
 Whether you’re looking for great food, beautiful beaches or an adventure, the country has something to please everyone.

 It also won’t cost you a fortune.
 Hostel dorms can be found for $5 a night and street food for less than $2.
 Of course, cheap prices mean you can extend your travels.
-But, as the Secret Traveller says, you can stay anywhere for a year – but after that it’s probably time to move on.

 For anyone on a European tour, Hungary is a must-see.
 In addition to historic cities, delicious farmers’ markets and the biggest lake in central Europe, Lake Balaton, the Huffington Post say it’s “mind-blowingly cheap.”